Aljoby/Setup-Client-Server-DASH-video-streaming/README.md

 3- After pulling the image, you can check it out in your machine with this command: docker images, then you should see

-aljoby/selenium_docker_new.   dashClientImage.
+aljoby/selenium_docker_new &nbsp; &nbsp; dashClientImage.
 9f16ef5e64e6.
 2 months ago.
 1.25GB

 4- Run an instance of docker image (aka, container)